Self Guided Tours

-- Start at Practical Cycle Folsom, 150 Natoma Station Dr., cross Folsom Blvd to access the American River Parkway and go north to Old Town Folsom and the Powerhouse Museum (3.67 miles).
+- Start at Practical Cycle Pedal Stop, 905 Leidesdorff St., cross the street to access the American River Parkway and go north to Old Town Folsom and the Powerhouse Museum.

 - Then head north to the Folsom City Zoo and Johnny Cash Trail.

 - At the end of the Johnny Cash Trail take Folsom Crossing to the other side of the river, then head south to the bridge back to Old Town or go North to Beals Point and the KOA Campground.